Attending meetings

 Recording meetings

-You can record meetings using your own equipment.
-We have a filming and recording protocol which we ask you to follow to minimise disruption to the meeting.
+You are able to record meetings using your own equipment.
+To allow you to do this without disrupting the meeting we have set a filming and recording protocol which we would ask you to read.